List of Watchmen characters: Hollis Mason

 Hollis Mason is the first Nite Owl who retired in 1962, and author of the autobiography "Under The Hood" which appears in excerpts throughout the story.
 Hollis was the only member of the Minutemen who did not have any social problems and mainly enjoyed being a costumed adventurer.
 On Halloween 1985, The Knot-Tops led by Derf assault Hollis in retaliation for the release of Rorschach, which was caused by Nite Owl II (Daniel Dreiberg) and Silk Spectre II (Laurie Juspeczyk).
 Derf hits Hollis on the head with Mason's own Nite Owl trophy killing the former superhero (in the film, this event is only depicted in the director's cut version).
 Hollis' death was avenged when Derf is among those killed by Ozymandias' giant monster.

 Before Watchmen: Night Owl #1 showed that Dan Dreiberg's obsession with the original Nite Owl led him to plant a remote microphone device on Hollis' vehicle in order to track him down.
 At the funeral of Dreiberg's father, Hollis discovered Dan's abusive childhood via police reports.
 He confronted Dan and agrees to take him on as his sidekick.
 After training Dan, Hollis instead announced his retirement and granted Dan the Nite Owl identity, rather than creating a sidekick persona for him.

 In the film, he is portrayed in old age by Stephen McHattie and in youth by Clint Carleton.

+In the animated film Watchmen Chapter I, Mason is voiced by Geoff Pierson.